TheEsquimo/Lab6/README.md

 # To-Do-List
 ### WPF ELEMENTS
 * When something happens an agent, make it readable in the corresponding ListBox
-  * Use Items.Insert to add text-messages, as opposed to Items.Add
-  * At the start of the text-message, there should be an "order number" or timestamp.
+  * At the start of the text-message, there should be a timestamp.
-  * The specific messages that should be displayed can be found under it's corresponding agent to-do-section
 * Add pause/continue buttons under each ListBox, tied to the corresponding processess //Optional, but helpful
 * Add "panic button" which stops all threads //Optional, but helpful

-### Shelf and Chairs
-* To represent the shelf and chairs; use threadsafe collection such as
-  * BlockingCollection
-  * ConcurrentQueue<T>
-* ShelfList: 8 glasses
-* ChairsList: 9 chairs
-* EmptyGlassesList
-* WaitressDishesList
-* GuestsWaitingForBeerQueue
-* GuestsWaitingForSeatQueue

 ## Agents
 > Sentences marked with **bold** are actions that should be displayed to the user through text